Germany: Porsche set to slash jobs by 2029 – DW – 02/13/2025

 The job cuts are to be completed by 2029, human resources manager Andreas Haffner and works council chairman Harald Buck told the Stuttgarter Nachrichten newspaper.

+A part-time retirement scheme for employees born in 1970 and older, restraint in hiring new employees, and the normal entry of employees into retirement were expected to contribute to the job cuts.

-Employees would be guaranteed employment until 2030, they said, with redundancies for operational reasons ruled out until then and the company meanwhile relying on voluntary redundancies.
+Employees would be guaranteed employment until 2030, the automaker said, with redundancies for operational reasons ruled out until then and the company meanwhile relying on voluntary redundancies.

+The move comes in addition to already-planned staff cuts at the sites, with Porsche announcing last year that it would not be extending some 2,000 temporary contracts.